 6. Will I miss out if I put money in a Bank On Yourself policy and the stock market booms?

 If you crave the adrenalin rush you get from the volatile roller coaster ride of stocks and other investments, the safe and predictable growth of Bank On Yourself may bore you silly.

 We live in an instant gratification society and some people are looking for a quick fix or magic bullet – they want something they can put under their pillow before they go to sleep at night and wake up rich in the morning.

 Well, for most of us, it ain’t gonna’ happen.
 How many more investment bubbles have to burst before we (really) learn that lesson?

 Take a look at this side-by side comparison of the growth in the stock market versus Bank On Yourself over the long-term:

 The chart on the right, showing the growth in a typical Bank On Yourself–type policy, is based on the actual growth I’ve received in one of my own polices so far, along with the projected growth based on the current dividend scale.

-Remember that dividends aren’t guaranteed, but the companies recommended by Bank On yourself Authorized Advisors have paid them every single year for more than 100 years.
+Remember that dividends aren’t guaranteed, but the companies recommended by Bank On Yourself Professionals have paid them every single year for more than 100 years.

 Once credited to your plan, both your guaranteed annual increase and any dividends you received are locked in.
 They don’t vanish due to a market correction.
 Your principal is locked in, too.